Frequently Asked Questions

 How much online homework is given to children every week?

-On average Year 4 students are set 3-4 hours of online homework per week including reading and vocabulary work.
+Year 3 students are set 3-4 hours of homework

-There will be some weeks where more or less homework may be set.
-The above times are estimated as children will take differing amounts of time depending on their ability.
+The above times are a guide for the average time, as children will take differing amounts of time depending on their ability and time-management.

 What is a top-up session?